Kong/docs.konghq.com/app/konnect/network.md

 ### Find configuration and telemetry hostnames

-You can find the configuration and telemetry hostnames through the Gateway Manager:
+You can find the configuration and telemetry hostnames through the Gateway Manager or the {{site.konnect_short_name}}
+Control Planes API:

+{% navtabs %}
+{% navtab Gateway Manager %}

 1. Open a control plane.
 2. Select **Data Plane Nodes** from the side menu, then click the **New Data Plane Node** button.